brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/1_Databases/0_mongodb-heroku-to-azure-migration-guide.md

-# MongoDB Migration from Heroku to Azure Overview
+# MongoDB Migration from PaaS to Azure Overview

 Costa Rica